DON'T WORK IN THE PAST

 I've been part of major, real-time social response war rooms for events including the Oscars and Superbowl for Samsung as well as the Critic's Choice Movie and TV Awards for AMC.
 I was also a staff writer for the 2013 MTV VMAs which had me catering last-minute award intros to some of the biggest egos on the planet.
 Point is, I can churn out art-directed, fact-checked, spell-checked, bit.ly'd pieces of content in under 140 characters before Kanye can hijack the next acceptance speech.

-Writing the perfect caption to a cartoon, to me, is like writing the perfect headline...to sell a cheeseburger.
+Writing the perfect caption to a cartoon, to me, is like writing the perfect headline...that sells a cheeseburger.

 If working in the Nike Quad at Weiden doesn't turn you into a sneaker head, it certainly rouses you to invent custom wooden drawer components designed to look like classic Nike shoeboxes that neatly house dozens of pairs of kicks in any spatially challenged room.
 Behold the Nike Kickstack.